-You can view plans during normal office hours at the Town Hall (Monday to Friday) and Bourne Hall (Tuesday to Saturday).
-A planning officer is available at the Town Hall to answer questions and explain proposals between 10am and 11am, Monday to Friday.
+You can view plans during normal office hours at the Town Hall (Monday to Friday) or online.
+A planning officer is also available at the Town Hall to answer questions and explain proposals between 10am and 11am, Monday to Friday.

-When commenting on a planning application online through the Public Access System please be advised you must register first.
+When commenting on a planning application online through the online Public Access System please be advised you must register first.
 Please be aware that your personal details will be made public.
-However, your email will not be received unless you register.
-Public Access can be used to find out what live planning applications there are within a certain radius of a given property and you can receive updates on all applications that you may be interested in.

 What happens to your comments